the-events-calendar/event-tickets/readme.txt

 = [5.3.3] 2022-04-28 =

 * Fix - Updates the plugin validation library to track licenses in a more fault-tolerant way.
 [ET-1498]
+* Language - 0 new strings added, 1 updated, 0 fuzzied, and 0 obsoleted.

 = [5.3.2] 2022-04-05 =